Canonical Hilbert-Burch matrices for power series: Parametrization for lex-segment leading term ideals

 \begin{proof} It follows from \Cref{ParamLex} and the fact that for any $J\subset R$ such that $\HF_{R/J}=h$ it holds $\Lex(h)=\Gin_\otau(J)$.
 Here $\Gin_\otau(J)$ is the extension to the local case defined in \cite[Theorem–Definition~1.14]{Ber09} of the usual notion of generic initial ideal. \end{proof}

 \begin{example} \emph{Two stratifications of $\Hilb^3(\res[\![x,y]\!])$.} There are three monomial ideals of colength 3 in two variables: $E_1=(x,y^3)$, $E_2=(x^2,xy,y^2)$ and $E_3=(x^3,y)$.
 The punctual Hilbert scheme $\Hilb^3(\res[\![x,y]\!])$ can be stratified into three corresponding Gr\"obner cells that depend on the term ordering that we choose.
-The following table describes the ideals that we find in each Gr\"obner cell with respect to $\lex$, namely $V_2(E_i)$, and the induced local order, namely $V(E_i)$, with $i=1,2,3$.
+The following table describes the ideals that we find in each Gr\"obner cell with respect to the lexicographical term odering, namely $V_2(E_i)$, and the induced local term ordering, namely $V(E_i)$, with $i=1,2,3$.
 Recall that $V_2(E_i)$ is the affine space in Conca-Valla parametrization introduced in \Cref{V2} that only considers $\m$-primary ideals in the polynomial ring, hence it provides a proper stratification of $\Hilb^3(\res[\![x,y]\!])$.

+The second row of the table displays the Hilbert function of the local ring $(R/E_i,\n)$ as a sequence of natural numbers such that the element in position $t$ (starting at position 0) is the dimension of the $\res$-vector space $\n^t/\n^{t+1}$ and zero-dimensional vector spaces are omitted.